abrehamgezahegn/use-html-audio/README.md

 # use-html-audio

-A react custom hook for html audio player purpose.
+A react custom hook for html audio player purpose with queue support.

 ## Install